 Some children will wear their Ponto sound processor in varying locations on the skull.
 For very young children, it is possible to place the processor on the child's forehead for best access to environmental and speech sounds.
-If the processor is to be worn in this location, we recommend that the directionality setting be changed to Omni/Surround to ensure maximum benefit.
-For children wearing the processor on one side specifically, the default microphone setting of Open Automatic/Auto (tri-mode) is recommended.
+If the processor is to be worn in this location, we recommend that the directionality setting be changed to Surround (omni-directional) to ensure maximum benefit.
+For children wearing the processor on one side specifically, the default directionality setting Auto (tri-mode) is recommended.